About Gastric Bypass Surgery

 PPO insurance has become more restrictive over the past several years.
 When weight loss surgery is a covered benefit (often it is not), there are generally many requirements that must be met before the insurance company will preauthorize surgery.
 An increasingly common requirement is having to complete a 6 month medically supervised diet.
 Call the office for a free insurance verification to check coverage.

 For patients without PPO insurance coverage for weight loss surgery, Dr. Oliak offers competitive gastric bypass Orange County self-pay prices, and attractive gastric bypass Orange County financing options.
-Approximately 50% of our patients are self-pay patients due to the above insurance issues.
+Approximately 50% of our patients are self-pay patients due to the above insurance challenges.

 More about payment options